·Are you looking to start your nursing career within the hospital, primary or aged and residential care settings in the Wellington district?

 16 (+ 10 in June)

-The exact number of places on the NETP Programme is dependent on vacancies across the Hospital, Primary Healthcare, and Aged and Residential care settings, therefore we cannot predict the exact numbers for the intake.
-We anticipate similar numbers with each intake for NETP.
+The number of places on the NETP Programme varies based on vacancies across the Hospital, Primary Healthcare, and Aged and Residential care settings.
+Although anticipate similar numbers with each intake for NETP.

 You can select up to 5 practice areas that interest you in your ACE application.
-If you have an interest in working in particular area then please identify this specifically in your cover letter.
+Please indicate your preferred area in your cover letter.

 Anticipated vacancy areas for January 2020 NETP.

-Perioperative (theatre): Theatre.
-Post Anaesthetic Care Unit (PACU), Surgical Admissions and Second Stage Recovery.
+Peri-operative and Theatres: Theatre, Post Anaesthetic Care Unit (PACU), Surgical Admissions and Second Stage Recovery (SSR).

 Emergency and Trauma: Emergency Department (ED), Emergency Department Observation Unit (EDOU)